Improved Contact Graph Routing in Delay Tolerant Networks with Capacity and Buffer Constraints: Proposed global capacity and buffer management solution

-\textbf{Step 4:} Finally, the last step is to forbid edges between contacts yielding problematic contact successions.
-In other words, the edge with the contacts starting too late are pruned.
+\textbf{Step 4:} Finally, the last step is to remove from $E_c^0$ the edges between contacts that yield problematic contact successions, so that the route search runs on the feasible graph $(V_c,E_c)$.
+In other words, feasible edges for which the succeeding contact starts too late are pruned.
 This edge pruning is performed during the route search, in the \gls{crp}: lines $8-12$ in Algorithm \ref{alg:CRP}.
 Note that additional inputs were required for the \gls{crp} to make our edge pruning possible: line $2$ in Algorithm \ref{alg:CRP}.
-In addition to its original inputs, the \gls{crp} takes the bundle $b$ and the overflows start and end times $T_{1,s}$ and $T_{2,s}$ at the receiver of the selected contact $\text{C}_s$, respectively. \\ \textbf{Example.} In the example of Figure \ref{fig: pb contacts OF}, during the route search, if a contact $\text{C}_s$ forwards the bundle to node $Z_1$ before $o_1$, the edge between $\text{C}_s$ and a contact $\text{C}_i$ from $Z_1$ to a third node is only accepted if $\text{C}_i$ starts before $ t_{1,o_1}$.
+In addition to its original inputs, the \gls{crp} takes the bundle $b$ and the overflows start times$T_{1,s}$ at the receiver of the selected contact $\text{C}_s$, respectively. \\ \textbf{Example.} In the example of Figure \ref{fig: pb contacts OF}, during the route search, if a contact $\text{C}_s$ forwards the bundle to node $Z_1$ before $o_1$, the edge between $\text{C}_s$ and a contact $\text{C}_i$ from $Z_1$ to a third node is only accepted if $\text{C}_i$ starts before $ t_{1,o_1}$.
 The same applies to all overflows at all nodes.
 More precisely, let us consider, in a \gls{crp} iteration, that $\text{C}_s$ is the selected contact and $\text{C}_i$ is another contact in the \gls{cp}.
 Also, let us consider that the receiver of $\text{C}_s$ is node $Z_1$, having one potential overflow $o_1$.
 To consider $\text{C}_i$ as explored or a candidate successor for $\text{C}_s$, it must pass all the checks in the original \gls{crp} (lines $5-7$ in Algorithm \ref{alg:CRP}).
-In addition to these checks, we add the following condition: If $t_{\text{arr},s}$ the bundle arrival time to the receiver of $\text{C}_s$ is before $ t_{1,o_1}$ ($t_{\text{arr},s} < t_{1,o_1} $), then the start time of $\text{C}_i$ must also be before $ t_{1,o_1}$ ($t_{1,i} < t_{1,o_1} $).
+In addition to these checks, we add the following condition: If $f_s$, the bundle arrival time to the receiver of $\text{C}_s$, is before $ t_{1,o_1}$ ($f_s < t_{1,o_1} $), then the start time of $\text{C}_i$ must also be before $ t_{1,o_1}$ ($t_{1,i} < t_{1,o_1} $).
 Otherwise, $\text{C}_i$ is ignored in the \gls{crp} and it is not explored.
 If this condition is not met, $\text{C}_i$ cannot be a candidate successor for $\text{C}_s$.
 In a more general scenario, where multiple potential overflow periods exist at a node buffer, a bundle arriving at the node via contact $\text{C}_s$ between two overflow periods should depart from the node using contact $\text{C}_i$ before the next overflow period begins (lines $8-12$ in Algorithm \ref{alg:CRP}).